If you’re an ecommerce marketer, Amazon should be seen as a big deal and a key part of your growth strategy in 2021.

 You'll now see a list of relevant keywords that you can optimize your product listing around.
 While the search volumes relate to Google, not Amazon, these can help give at least some level of insight around the popularity of the search query.

-Semrush also has another tool, Sellerly, which is an Amazon marketing tool that allows sellers to monitor products, perform slit testing, and much more.
+Semrush also has another toolkit, Sellzone, which is an Amazon marketing toolkit that allows sellers to monitor products, perform split testing, and much more.
 Take a look and see if it can help you!

 Amazon is still an untapped opportunity for many ecommerce businesses, despite its continued growth over the last few years.